January 2015 Mariupol rocket attack: Aftermath

 On 27 January, Azov Battalion members started training outside Mariupol should a rebel attack occur.
 Two of its members were killed in an attack on a checkpoint near the city the next day.
-On 1 February, the villages of Talakovka and Pavlopol near Mariupol city were heavily shelled by pro-Russian extremists, according to Ukrainian forces.
+On 1 February, the villages of Talakovka and Pavlopil near Mariupol city were heavily shelled by pro-Russian extremists, according to Ukrainian forces.
 On 3 February, separatists reportedly tried to attack Mariupol, but Ukrainian forces claimed they destroyed two enemy tanks and a group of insurgents near the city.

 On 4 February, the Ukrainian SBU reported that they had successfully completed a special operation to liquidate the detachment of Russian Army which had conducted this attack.

 On 10 February, the National Guard and the Azov Battalion launched an offensive on the town of Novoazovsk and quickly managed to capture the towns of Shyrokyne, Pavlopil, Kominternovo and Oktyabyr.
 Ukrainian forces managed to push the separatists back to Sakhanka, where the rebels were fighting back.
 However, fighting continued in the area and by late April, Deutsche Welle reported that pro-Russian militants had set up positions in the centre of Shyrokyne.